eliandev/extensionless-media-viewer/README.md

-# Lost Media Recovery Server
+# ExtensionLess Media Viewer

 ## Overview

-This project is a lightweight Node.js server designed to recover, detect, and display photos and videos that have no file extension, which commonly occurs with:
+A lightweight Node.js server that automatically detects and displays photos and videos without file extensions.
+Perfect for recovering media from Snapchat exports, Android backups, and app cache files.

+This commonly occurs with:

 - Snapchat exports or cache files
 - Android device backups